elsorino/Edit-About/README.md

 #### Steps to edit

-Start by backing up the file with `cp /Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information ~/Desktop/modified/ && cp /Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information ~/Desktop/backup/`
+Start by backing up the file with `cp /System/Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information ~/Desktop/modified/ && cp /System/Applications/Utilities/System\ Information.app/Contents/MacOS/System\ Information ~/Desktop/backup/`

+NOTE: On Mojave, it is located on /Applications instead of /System/Applications

 After this, `cd ~/Desktop/modified` and run this command to remove the signature from the executable: `codesign --remove-signature System\ Information` This is required since we are modifying the binary directly.